-As a Marketing Coordinator, I help with the external promotion of Foolproof as a brand, to our current and prospective clients as well as to potential Foolproofers.
+As a Marketing Manager, I help with the external promotion of Foolproof as a brand, to our current and prospective clients as well as to potential Foolproofers.
 This involves managing our social media, copywriting for the website, and generally snatching up any opportunity for positive PR, and generally getting to know and liaise with every team in the business – doing my upmost to narrate life at Foolproof.

 When it comes to marketing technique I’m good at being reactive and relatively on trend – I love reading about the discipline and expanding my professional horizons as a result.
 I’m also a big advocate of a people first approach to marketing.
 This approach fits particularly well with Foolproof’s own ethos, as designing solutions which impact the lives of millions is where Foolprooof excels.